-Daniel Ricciardo is one of Formula One’s most universally liked drivers.
-A smiling assassin out of the car and a Honey Badger inside it, the Australian is in search of his first World Championship after several race victories in recent years.
+Daniel Ricciardo is one of Formula 1’s most universally liked drivers.
+Known as both a smiling assassin and a Honey Badger inside the car, the Australian took several race victories with Red Bull before recording two podium finishes with Renault.
+In 2021, he moved to McLaren.

 |Full Name||Daniel Joseph Ricciardo|